makeplans/makeplans-api/readme.md

 Expect all booking and person data to be changed at any time.
 All changes for an object will result in a updated attribute `updated_at`.

-We recommend storing a timestamp for when the synchronisation was last performed.
+We recommend storing a timestamp retrieved from the more recently updated item from `updated_at`.
 When the synchronisation is performed again this timestamp can be used to fetch any changes on the `updated_at` attribute for the object you want to retrieve (e.g. the parameter `since` for bookings).

 ## API libraries